Spiti Valley Road trip Planning?

 Komic village is situated at an altitude of 4520 meters, or 14830 ft.
 The main reason travelers started visiting Komic was its title as the “highest village in the world connected by a motorable road.”
 The road from Langza to Komic is also in perfect condition.
-Here you can visit the ancient Komic Monastery & have some quick bites at the “World’s highest cafe”.
 Komic has very few homestays with basic facilities.
 You should be very cautious if you want to stay here due to its altitude.
 If you are not acclimatizing properly, then you may feel AMS.
 So get acclimated first and then stay at such high-altitude Himalayan villages.

 Another attraction is Komic Monastery, which is one of the highest-altitude gompas in the world.
+The road from Komic to Hikkim is still under construction, as of Oct 2022.
 Earlier, the monastery was located in Hikkim village, but then it was shifted to Komic after the Spiti Earthquake of 1975.
 One of the attractions of the monastery is a stuffed leopard that hangs from its roof in one of the rooms.
 Please note that women are not allowed inside the main prayer sections of the monastery.
-From Komic you can visit Hikkim, the road from Komic to Hikkim is still under construction, as of Oct 2022.

 Considering the fact that there is no mobile signal or internet available here, it is the only mode of communication with the world for the residents of Hikkim and other nearby villages.
 Travelers usually go there to send a postcard to their loved ones as a souvenir.
 The postcard will cost you about Rs.
 35, including all charges, but it’s totally worth it.